 The Start of Something Good

-Beaumont's wine club is a truly low-maintenance relationship — great wine, tailored to your taste, and delivered to your door.
-Or, if you prefer, you can pick up at our Woodinville or Quincy tasting room.
-Wine is shipped twice per year, and we ask for a one-year commitment.
+Beaumont's wine club is a truly low-maintenance relationship — great wine, tailored to your taste.
+Try the wine in your allocation and pick up at our Woodinville or Quincy tasting rooms.
+Wine is allocated twice per year (four times per year for Quarterly Review members), and we ask for a one-year commitment.
 (Though we have a feeling you're going to want to make this a steady thing.)

 Budbreak